Ematerasu/LeagueClientManager/README.md

-# League Client Manager v1.2
+# League Client Manager (obsolete, will create new one from scratch)

 # IMPORTANT December 2022
 League client has been updated, another option to log in was introduced and LCM right now doesn't work properly, I know how to fix that but I'm too busy with work and another project so right now this manager isn't fully operable.
 Language change still work